ibm-cloud-docs/containers/cs_dedicated.md

   You cannot use the global endpoint, `https://containers.cloud.ibm.com`.
 You must target a regional endpoint to create or work with clusters in that region.
   {: important}

-4. Create a cluster with the `cluster-create` command.
+4. Create a cluster with the `cluster create classic` command.
 When you create a standard cluster, the hardware of the worker node is billed by hours of usage.

     Example:

     ```
-    ibmcloud ks cluster-create --zone <zone> --machine-type <flavor> --name <cluster_name> --workers <number>
+    ibmcloud ks cluster create classic --zone <zone> --machine-type <flavor> --name <cluster_name> --workers <number>
     ```
     {: pre}